-JAXA is currently in discussions with the Australian Government for the safe return of Hayabusa2 in December 2020.
+JAXA is currently in discussions with the Australian Government for the safe return of Hayabusa2, expected on 6 December 2020.
 The Australian Space Agency will coordinate the licensing requirements.
 The Department of Defence will provide support and access to the area and the Defence Science and Technology Group will conduct cooperative scientific activities with JAXA.

 Connect with us